Cassie Files Disturbing Lawsuit Against Diddy

-Cassie has accused hip-hop mogul Sean “P. Diddy” Combs of assault and rape in a disturning lawsuit filed in Manhattan federal court on Nov.
+Cassie has accused hip-hop mogul Sean “P. Diddy” Combs of assault and rape in a disturbing lawsuit filed in Manhattan federal court Nov.
 16. The star, real name Casandra Ventura, dated the rapper and entrepreneur for over 10 years before they parted ways in 2018.

 MUST SEE: Kim Porter Through The Years